NuID/deps/README.md

 ## Motivation

-[`tools.deps`](https://clojure.org/guides/deps_and_cli) allows for the specification of dependencies at different types of coordinates (local, maven, and git).
+[`tools.deps`](https://clojure.org/guides/deps_and_cli) allows for the specification of dependencies at various types of "coordinates" (currently local, maven, and git).
 It allows developers to isolate functionality into small, modular libraries, but maintain the benefits commonly associated with the monorepo: code-sharing, circular-dependency avoidance, and frictionless local development of sibling modules.
 It really is [dependency heaven](https://www.youtube.com/watch?v=sStlTye-Kjk).

-In rapidly developing codebases with many `:git/url` coordinates, it is often desirable to `localize!` the git dependencies of a project that are changing frequently, i.e. convert them to a  `:local/root` coordinate.
-Once relevant changes have been made, those local coordinates must be `update!`d to the appropriate git revision, which must be done in accordance with the dependency tree.
+In rapidly developing sibling libraries with many `:git/url` coordinates, it is often desirable to `localize!` the git dependencies of a project that are changing frequently, i.e. convert them to a  `:local/root` coordinate.
+Once changes have been made, those local coordinates must be `update!`d to the appropriate git revision, which must be done in accordance with the dependency tree.
 This library automates those two tasks.

 ## Notes

 `tools.deps` is alpha software, and `nuid.deps` is really just a few helper funtions on top of it.
 There are rough edges.

-`nuid.deps` requires a map (e.g. `deps.config.edn`) that specifies how to find dependencies locally and where to push them when they are ready to be `update!`d to allow for variation between development environments (e.g. not everyone uses `~/dev/`).
-See `deps.config.example.edn` and below for more information.
+`nuid.deps` requires a map (e.g. read from `deps.config.edn`) that specifies how to find dependencies locally and where to push them when they are ready to be `update!`d.
+This allows for variation between development environments (e.g. not everyone uses `~/dev/`).
+See `deps.config.example.edn` and [below](#depsconfigedn) for more information.

 The dependency tree construction and traversal is pretty naive. `nuid.deps` is not optimized.